dramoz/kv260-atrover/KV260-atrover.md

 ⚠ This project uses high DC amperage which can be ☠ -  please use extremely caution.

+⚠ All links and references are set to match the tools version used in this project, which most of the time are not the latest.
+Readers are welcome to go further, as new releases came with significant improvements.

 ## Introduction

 Being the optimistic person I am, I wanted to do a full autonomous acreage lawn mower - and that was my [application for free hardware](https://www.hackster.io/contests/xilinxadaptivecomputing2021/hardware_applications/13951).
 Now, being more realistic, and after experiencing some drawbacks typical of such an endeavor + COVID-19 issues which sadly touch my family at the beginning of this year, here I am happy to present you the KRIA KV260-ATROVER (AuTonomous ROVER) mini version - the first prototype of an autonomous self driving mini-rover based on the [Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html) (Zynq Ultrascale+)